DaGitGuy/kulani-zwane-brainflix-api/README.md

 # Project Overview

-API server for BrainFlix, an exciting new video streaming platform with a fast React front-end and a robust Express back-end!
+API server for BrainFlix -- an exciting new video streaming platform with a fast React front-end and a robust Express back-end!

 # Design
 The application design is responsive for mobile, tablet and desktop layouts.